davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 corresponds to surface geology: sub-continental xenolith suites are generally erupted through cratonic and peri-cratonic crust, mantle wedge suites through the Cretaceous large-volume batholith, and asthenospheric suites through active rifts.
-However, xenoliths derived from underplated Farallon-plate material have thus far only been recovered from more inboard crustal domains.
-This requires underplating with large sub-horizontal displacements along relatively shallow subduction megathrust systems [@Helmstaedt1975; @Lee2001b].
+However, xenoliths derived from underplated Farallon-plate material have thus far only been recovered from inboard crustal domains in the eastern Mojave province.
+This requires underplating with large sub-horizontal displacements along a relatively shallow subduction megathrust system [@Helmstaedt1975;

-The Crystal Knob xenolith suite presents a rare opportunity to sample mantle lithosphere directly beneath a region of long-lived subduction accretion.
-There are several possible scenarios for the origin of the mantle lithosphere beneath the Coast Ranges, each with implications for the tectonic structure of the edge of the North American plate.
-The restored position of of Crystal Knob above the Pacific-Farallon slab window [@Wilson2005] suggests that its upper mantle underpinnings may have originated as ascended asthenosphere, in a manner analogous to the eastern Sierra xenolith suite.
-Other workers [e.g. @Pikser2012] propose a shallowly-dipping stalled slab beneath the Coast Ranges.
-We propose a third model that accounts for the regional crustal geology.
+@Lee2001b].

-Reconstructed for Neogene offset, the lithospheric block hosting Crystal Knob was directly outboard of the Dish Hill locality [@fig:context], at which underplated Farallon nappes were discovered to form the mantle lithosphere beneath much of the Mojave Desert [@Luffi2009].
+The lithospheric block hosting Crystal Knob was directly outboard of the Dish Hill locality prior to Neogene dextral faulting [@fig:context], at which underplated Farallon nappes were discovered to form the mantle lithosphere beneath much of the Mojave Desert [@Luffi2009].
 Accordingly, the mantle lithosphere beneath the Coast Ranges may be composed of outboard equivalents of these underplated nappes.
-Given its position near the edge of the continent, this lithospheric mantle underplated during the Cretaceous would have been strongly affected by ridge subduction in the Neogene [@Wilson2005].

-In this integrative study, we investigate the petrology and geochemistry of the Crystal Knob xenolith suite to constrain the modern geotherm in the mantle lithosphere beneath the California Coast Ranges.
-Modeling of the thermal evolution of the mantle lithosphere under the scenarios outlined above, combined with xenolith geochemical characteristics, provides means to test the origin of the mantle lithosphere beneath the Coast Ranges.
-Building context from previous xenolith and geophysical studies, we explore the relative role of Cretaceous and Neogene processes in building the deep lithosphere beneath the western margin of North America.
+However, the Coast Ranges are also proximal to a subduction zone that was active until the early Neogene, and directly above the Pacific--Farallon slab window that developed at the end of this subduction.
+The Crystal Knob xenolith suite provides an opportunity to resolve the ambiguous mantle lithosphere architecture of coastal California and build understanding of how flat-slab subduction, microplate rotation and capture, and ridge subduction affect the deep structure of a subducting margin.